rust-lang/book/src/ch10-03-lifetime-syntax.md

 ## Lifetime Syntax

 Generic type parameters let us abstract over types, and traits let us abstract over behavior.
-There's one more way that Rust allows us to do something
+There’s one more way that Rust allows us to do something
 similar: *lifetimes* allow us to be generic over scopes of code.

 Scopes of code?
-Yes, it's a bit unusual.
-Lifetimes are, in some ways, Rust's most distinctive feature.
+Yes, it’s a bit unusual.
+Lifetimes are, in some ways, Rust’s most distinctive feature.
 They are a bit different than the tools you have used in other programming languages.
-Lifetimes are a big topic, so we're not going to cover everything about them in this chapter.
-What we *are* going to do is talk about the very basics of lifetimes, so that when you see the syntax in documentation or other places, you'll be familiar with the concepts.
+Lifetimes are a big topic, so we’re not going to cover everything about them in this chapter.
+What we *are* going to do is talk about the very basics of lifetimes, so that when you see the syntax in documentation or other places, you’ll be familiar with the concepts.
 Chapter 20 will contain more advanced information about everything lifetimes can do.

 ### Core Syntax